Ume0344/ckad-prep/application-environment-configuration-security/application-environment-configuration-security.md

 - Role - To define the permissions [verbs (list, get) and resources (pods, services)].
 It is namespaced.
 We can create cluster roles which will be cluster-scoped
 - Role Binding - This object binds a service account, user or group to a role.

+#### Admission Controller
+Admission controller checks the requests coming to API server after authentication/authorization but before perssiting the request to datastore (etcd).
+We can have multiple admission controllers turned on for our cluster by updating pod manifest of API server at `/etc/kubernetes/manifests/kube-apiserver.yaml` at the flag  `--enable-admission-plugins`.
+Forexample, `NamespaceAutoProvision` is an admission controller to create namespaces used by resources if namespace is not present.